 Regarding specific approaches to take, certainly virtualization is one way to go.
 IT could keep one, central image up to date, push it out when needed, and revert to snapshots for lab resets as part of most virtual desktop infrastructure (VDI) offerings.
 Certainly Citrix and VMware have this functionality as part of their solutions.

 If support and out-of-the-box functionality are important, consider a product like SmartDeploy.
 SmartDeploy bridges many of the gaps between a VDI solution and an MDT (or similar) approach.
-SmartDeploy makes it easy for you to apply one image to any device and, if frequent resets are needed, SmartDeploy lets you either reimage the system or integrate something like Deep Freeze.
+SmartDeploy makes it easy for you to apply one image to any device and, if frequent resets are needed, you can schedule after-hours lab refreshes to ensure that students aren’t interrupted during the day.
 Making image updates is easy as well, so campus computer labs will always have the latest image that your IT department wants.